 He brought Krele and Shona to another hunter, who lay bleeding and was being attended to by other hunters.

-Krele was known as a healer and space was quickly made.
+Krele was a well-known healer and space was made.

 As Krele began looking over the most seriously wounded, Shona offered Kaleni a cryptic account of what happened in camp, including Eku's heroics.